-A: The ENP-C certification by AANPCP meets the requirements described in the national Consensus Model for APRN Regulation for subspecialty certifications.
+A: The ENP-C certification by AANPCB meets the requirements described in the national Consensus Model for APRN Regulation for subspecialty certifications.
 However, state practice acts, licensure, and recognition vary significantly in the U.S.; each NP will need to verify information with the state they practice.

 Q: Does AANPCB offer practice exams?

-A: AANPCP currently has one Family Nurse Practitioner examination and one Adult-Gerontology Nurse Practitioner examination.
+A: AANPCB currently has one Family Nurse Practitioner examination and one Adult-Gerontology Nurse Practitioner examination.
 (See www.aanpcert.org Practice Tests for more information on what a practice exam is and is not).
 Development of an ENP practice examination is in progress.
 However, there is no set date of release.
 Please see the website for updates.

-Q: Does AANPCP offer educational courses or training materials to prepare exam candidates to take the ENP-C examination?
+Q: Does AANPCB offer educational courses or training materials to prepare exam candidates to take the ENP-C examination?

-A: The FNP and AGNP practice tests offered by AANPCP are assessment tools to familiarize test candidates with the style of the certification exam, and are not study guides.
-AANPCP does not approve, develop, offer, or endorse any educational programs.
+A: The FNP and AGNP practice tests offered by AANPCB are assessment tools to familiarize test candidates with the style of the certification exam, and are not study guides.
+AANPCB does not approve, develop, offer, or endorse any educational programs.